How to choose a curriculum for your family

 Tips to choose!

-With so many options the choice of a curriculum can be overwhelming.
-The challenge is to find the product that meets the need of each child.
+With so many home education options the choice of a curriculum can be overwhelming.
+The challenge is to find a product that meets the need of each child.
 There are many advice from homeschool parents in choosing a curriculum.
 Here are a few tips in choosing a product for your family:

 - Explore different homeschool approaches.
 How do you think children learn?
 Do they need a teacher and textbooks (traditional approach) or can you trust them to direct their own learning (unschooling) ?
 Or maybe a bit of both?